davidycliao/flaiR/README.md

 <div style="text-align: justify">

-This R wrapper, built upon the reticulate architecture, offers streamlined access to the core features of FlairNLP in Python.
-FlairNLP is an advanced framework incorporating the latest techniques in Natural Language Processing.
-For a deeper understanding of Flair's training model architecture, please consult the article '[Contextual String Embeddings for Sequence Labeling](https://aclanthology.org/C18-1139.pdf)'.
+flairR is R wrapper, built upon the reticulate architecture, offers streamlined access to the core features of FlairNLP in Python.
+FlairNLP is an advanced framework incorporating the latest techniques in Natural Language Processing developed by [Humboldt University of Berlin](https://github.com/flairNLP/flair).
+For a deeper understanding of Flair's training model architecture, please consult the article '[Contextual String Embeddings for Sequence Labeling](https://aclanthology.org/C18-1139.pdf)' and the official [mannual](https://flairnlp.github.io).
 The stable features currently available in `flairR` includes __part-of-speech tagging__, __transformer-based sentiment analysis__, and __named entity recognition__.

 </div>